Growth-Kinetics/diffmem_sample_memory/memories/contexts/scientific_heresy.md

 ### 🔬 Core Definition & Nature [ALWAYS_LOAD] [Strength: High]
 *   **[Concept]** A fundamental, professional schism over a scientific principle.
 *   **[Origin]** Stems from research or theories pursued by Dr. Henry Jekyll which deviate radically from conventional scientific practice.
+*   **[Key Descriptors]**
-*   **[Key Descriptor]** Labeled "unscientific balderdash" by Dr. Lanyon, indicating a perception of it as nonsensical, absurd, and outside the bounds of legitimate science.
+    ↳ **Lanyon's Term:** "unscientific balderdash," indicating a perception of it as nonsensical and absurd.
+    ↳ **Jekyll's Term:** "scientific heresies," a term he adopts (perhaps mockingly) when describing Lanyon's reaction.
-*   **[Inferred Nature]** Jekyll's work is described as "fanciful" and suggestive of him going "wrong, wrong in mind," implying it may touch upon metaphysical or transcendental concepts rather than purely materialist science.
-The exact details remain unknown.
+*   **[Inferred Nature]** Jekyll's work is described as "fanciful" and suggestive of him going "wrong, wrong in mind," implying it may touch upon metaphysical or transcendental concepts.
+While the exact details remain unknown, Jekyll's extreme reaction when the conversation shifts from his "heresies" to Mr. Hyde strongly implies a direct connection between his controversial research and the existence of Hyde.
 /END 🔬 Core Definition & Nature

 /START